zoogeny/zoogeny/books/story-self/commentaries.md

     - Mind / body dualism
     - Our relationship to our universe
         - To the Nous and to the One
+    - Our relationships to
+        - human life
+        - mammal life
+        - all life on earth (bugs? bacteria?)
+        - life that benefits me vs. life that preys on me?
+        - life in the galaxy / universe
+        - life in all possible universes

 - Value of prayer
     - Thoughts and prayers around tragic events